laiyao1/AnalogCoder/README.md

 Main advantages of AnalogCoder:
 - AnalogCoder features a feedback-enhanced flow with crafted domain-specific prompts, enabling effective and automated design of analog circuits with a high success rate.
 - It proposes a circuit skill library to archive successful designs as reusable modular sub-circuits, simplifying composite circuit creation.
 - Extensive testing on a custom-designed benchmark of 24 analog circuit design tasks of varying difficulty shows that AnalogCoder successfully designed 20 circuits, outperforming existing methods.

-AnalogCoder can significantly improve the labor-intensive chip design process, enabling non-experts to efficiently design analog circuits.
+In summary, AnalogCoder can significantly improve the labor-intensive chip design process, enabling non-experts to efficiently design analog circuits.

 # Installation